viamrobotics/docs/docs/how-tos/create-module.md

 cost: "0"
 ---

-{{<imgproc src="/registry/module-diagram.png" resize="x900" declaredimensions=true alt="Representation of the Viam registry, some modules within it, and a rover they support." >}}
+{{<imgproc src="/registry/module-diagram.png" resize="x900" declaredimensions=true alt="Representation of the Viam Registry, some modules within it, and a rover they support." >}}
 <br>

 Viam provides built-in support for a variety of different {{< glossary_tooltip term_id="component" text="components" >}} and {{< glossary_tooltip term_id="service" text="services" >}}, as well as a registry full of {{< glossary_tooltip term_id="module" text="modules" >}} created by other users.